winitzki/scall/tutorial/programming_dhall.md

     if A == Natural then x else y
 ```
 This function implements a different logic for `A == Natural` as opposed to other types.
-This sort of code can be written in a language where types can be examined at run time.
+This sort of code could be written in a language where types may be compared at run time.
 But Dhall does not support such functionality.

 For this reason, a Dhall function with a type parameter `A` must work in the same way for all `A`.
 This property is known as the "full polymorphic parametricity" of the function's code.
-We will call such code **fully parametric** for short.
+We will call such code **fully parametric code** for short.

 The **parametricity theorem** says that any fully parametric function will automatically satisfy a certain mathematical law.
 The form of that law is determined by the type signature of the function and does not depend on its implementation.
-(So, all functions of that type will satisfy the same law.)
+(So, all functions of that type will satisfy the same law.
+That law was called a **free theorem** in the paper ["Theorems for free" by P. Wadler](https://people.mpi-sws.org/~dreyer/tor/papers/wadler.pdf).)

-The general formulation and proof of the parametricity theorem are beyond the scope of this book, which focuses on practical applications.
+The general formulation and proof of the parametricity theorem are beyond the scope of this book.
-For more details, see ["The Science of Functional Programming" by the same author](https://leanpub.com/sofp) where the parametricity theorem is proved for a fully parametric programs written in a subset of Dhall (not including type constructors and other type-valued functions).
+For more details, see [_"The Science of Functional Programming"_ by the same author](https://leanpub.com/sofp).
+In Appendix C of that book, the parametricity theorem is proved for fully parametric programs written in a subset of Dhall (not including type constructors and other type-valued functions).

 For natural transformations (functions of type `∀(A : Type) → F A → G A`), the corresponding law will be the naturality law.

 So, the parametricity theorem guarantees that all Dhall functions of type `∀(A : Type) → F A → G A` are natural transformations obeying the naturality law, as long as the type constructors `F` and `G` are both covariant or both contravariant.

-For functions of more complicated type signatures, the parametricity theorem gives a law of a more complicated form than naturality laws.
+For functions of more complicated type signatures, naturality laws do not apply.
+The parametricity theorem gives a law of a more complicated form than naturality laws.

-To see an example of such a law, consider a function with type signature `∀(A : Type) → (F A → G A) → H A`, where `F`, `G`, and H are arbitrary but covariant type constructors.
+To see an example of such a law, consider a function with type signature `∀(A : Type) → (F A → G A) → H A`, where `F`, `G`, and `H` are arbitrary covariant type constructors.
-This is not a type signature of a natural transformation because it _cannot_ be rewritten in the form `K A → L A` where `K` and `L` are either both covariant or both contravariant.
+The type signature `∀(A : Type) → (F A → G A) → H A` is not a type signature of a natural transformation because it _cannot_ be rewritten in the form `∀(A : Type) → K A → L A` where `K` and `L` are either both covariant or both contravariant.

 For functions `t : ∀(A : Type) → (F A → G A) → H A`, the parametricity theorem gives the following law:

-For any types `A` and `B`, and for any functions `f : A → B`, `p : F A → G A`, and `q : F B → G B`, such that `p` and `q` are "`f`-compatible", we must have `fmap_H f (t A p) === t B q`.
+For any types `A` and `B`, and for any functions `f : A → B`, `p : F A → G A`, and `q : F B → G B`, such that `p` and `q` are "`f`-related", we must have `fmap_H A B f (t A p) === t B q`.

-Here, we need to define the special property of being "`f`-compatible" as follows: Functions `p` and `q` are "`f`-compatible" if for any value `x : F A` we have:
+Here, we need to define the special property of being "`f`-related" as follows: Functions `p` and `q` are "`f`-related" if for any `x : F A` we have:

 ```dhall
 fmap_G A B f (p x) === q (fmap_F A B f x)
 ```
 This equation is similar to a naturality law except for using two different functions (`p` and `q`).
+(If we set `p = q`, we will obtain the naturality law of `p`.)

 It is important to note that this equation defines a _many-to-many relation_ between the functions `p` and `q`.
 This equation cannot be used to express `p` through `q` or `q` through `p`.

 Because of this complication, the law of `t` does not have the form of a single equation.
-The law says that the equation `fmap_H f (t A p) === t B q` holds for any `p` and `q` that are in a certain relation to each other and to `f`.
+The law says that the equation `fmap_H A B f (t A p) === t B q` holds for any `p` and `q` that are in a certain relation to each other and to `f`.
-(We called that relation "`f`-compatible" just for the purposes of this example.)
+(We called that property "`f`-related" just for this example.)

-One may say that the parametricity theorem gives a "relational law" for functions `t`; the form of that law generalizes naturality laws for the complicated type signature of `t`.
+We say that the parametricity theorem gives a **relational naturality law** for functions `t`.
+The form of that law is a generalization of a naturality law that is necessary for the complicated type signature of `t`.

 To summarize: the parametricity theorem applies to all Dhall values.
 For any Dhall type signature that involves type parameters, the parametricity theorem gives a law automatically satisfied by all Dhall values of that type signature.

 That law is determined by the type signature alone and can be written in advance, without knowing the code of the Dhall function.

+That law is the naturality law if the function has a type signature of the form `∀(A : Type) → K A → L A`, where `K` and `L` are either both covariant or both contravariant.

+For functions with type signatures of the form `∀(A : Type) → (F A → G A) → H A`, where `F`, `G`, and `H` are arbitrary covariant type constructors, parametricity theorem gives a more complicated relational law shown above.

 ### The four Yoneda identities